 CAROUSEL of Book Covers.
 Click below to visit Café Okay, my online bookshop.
 Refresh browser: see 50+ titles.
 Enjoy a good read.
 NOTE (2020): Some of the covers will require updating, sorry.
 I'll be changing the links from Café Okay to Galley City (Bookstore Metaphor, Read-a-Latte).
 More info soon.
 (JTC)

-A DarkSF Novel by John Argo
+A DarkSF Novel by John Argo (Science Fiction)

-DarkSF is the Dark Chocolate of SFThe Best of the Best*
+DarkSF is the Dark Chocolate of SFThe Best of the Best[*]

-First SF HTML Novel online 1996: Published online in 1996, John Argo's novel tells the story of a young reporter named Zoë Calla, in a small California coastal town, who uncovers a plot to conquer the world.
+First SF HTML Novel ever published online 1996:John Argo's novel tells the story of a young reporter named Zoë Calla, in a contemporary small California coastal town, who uncovers a primordial alien plot to conquer the world.
 During the dinosaur age, an alien invasion fleet came to earth, but its ships burned up in orbit.
 One plunged into the sea, where its computer core is now starting to reassemble the ship and resume the invasion.
 Already it's got strange avatars living in Zoë's brain, and weird events happening across townpeople are dying or falling into strange comas, and it's getting scary around San Tomas.
 More info at the book page on Amazon online.
-Written 1990 as Heartbreaker, retitled 1998 as This Shoal of Space, and in 2019 (Blade Runner Year) retitled Woman in the Sea.

 A complex, imaginative tale set in a small California coastal town where the every-day touches hauntingly on the fabric of far space.
 A young reporter looking for her big break investigates mysterious zoo murders and stumbles upon an intergalactic invader in a virtual netherworld.
 Two men hover at the peripherysinister Det.
 Vic Lara and handsome curator George Chatfield, each with his own terrible mysteries.
 The ending is not for the literal-mindedbut by today, most people have seen "The Matrix" and other VR-empowered flicks and can deal with The White Stuff, The Cold Thing, and other concepts expanded upon here.
 This was one of the first virtual reality SF stories, written originally in 1990 and far ahead of its genre.
 It's a horror novel in the broad sense, and yet it never technically departs from the strictures of SF.
 Among the many novel concepts developed, which baffled early readers, was the idea of massively arrayed parallel computers (in this case, early laptop microprocessors).
 Huge fan base around the world with tech-savvy computer folks in the late 1990s for these and other John Argo novels.